 Key observations from this table:

-- Bulk and reverse holo contribute 48% of the EV ($2.40 of $5.04) — more than in sets with higher absolute EV, because the hit-slot cards in Surging Sparks are not valuable enough to dominate.
+- Bulk and reverse holo contribute 43% of the EV ($2.40 of $5.59) — a large share, because the hit-slot cards in Surging Sparks are not valuable enough to dominate.

 Monte Carlo: Win vs Loss Odds